Robert Creamer (political consultant): Nuts and Bolts: The Formula for Progressive Electoral Success

 In 2024, Creamer published Nuts and Bolts: The Formula for Progressive Electoral Success.
 The book focuses on the principles of political communication and political organizing, and is written to be a "a step-by-step field manual for how progressives can win electoral campaigns".

 In it, Creamer covers the fundamentals of electoral organizing, political communication, understanding the self-interest of the voters, political fundraising, using social media and other new technologies, creating high intensity field programs, voter mobilization, the qualities of great organizers.

 In the book’s introduction Creamer says, “The success of the battle for the future of American Democracy - the struggle for progressive values-the battle between democracy and autocracy-between hope and fear-will not be determined entirely by the merits of our values or even the strength of our conviction.
 It will be determined by how well American progressives organize to promote those values.
 It will be determined especially by how well we execute the nuts and bolts of election campaigns."

-The book was praised by leading Democratic politicians such as Senator Richard Durbin, former Speaker Nancy Pelosi, Members of Congress Jamie Raskin, and organizers and strategists such as Heather Booth, Mike Lux of Democracy Partners, Patrick Gaspard of the Center for American Progress, Chuck Rocha of Solidarity Strategies, David Axelrod, Brad Woodhouse, Jim Messina, Geoff Garin.
+The book was praised by leading Democratic politicians such as Senator Dick Durbin, former Speaker Nancy Pelosi, Members of Congress Jamie Raskin, and organizers and strategists such as Heather Booth, Mike Lux of Democracy Partners, Patrick Gaspard of the Center for American Progress, Chuck Rocha of Solidarity Strategies, David Axelrod, Brad Woodhouse, Jim Messina, Geoff Garin.